hengshuaiyao/HengshuaiYao.github.io/README.md

 <div align="center">
 <img align="center" src="videos/strength_1st_component.png" alt="hi" class="inline"/>
 </div>
 Our results show that **the strength of the first component is strongly correlated with generalization**.
-For example, the above plot shows that VGG19's first singular value is much larger than the better-generalization ResNet18 and DLA.
+For example, the above plot shows that VGG19's first singular value is much larger than the better-generalizing ResNet18 and DLA.

 ---